-The discriminator network or \emph{critic} ($D$) is based on PatchGAN \cite{patchgan} with a patch size of $ 64 \times 64 $.
+The discriminator network or \emph{critic} ($D$) is based on PatchGAN \cite{patchgan}, with a patch size of $ 64 \times 64 $.
 The discriminator consists of downsampling blocks similar to the encoder part of the generator (the number of filters: 16-32-64-128-128).
-The output of downsampling blocks is flattened and passed to a fully connected layer which produces a scalar.
-Compared to the previous model of Kaplanyan~\etal, we use a more compact generator with the number of filters reduced by half in the first and last three blocks.
-Using such a compact generator is made possible by our more permissive training scheme, which allows for imperceptible deviations from the target image statistics.
-In contrast, the discriminator loss used by Kaplanyan~\etal aims to match the target image statistics as closely as possible.
-This important difference in our training scheme makes it possible to retain the perceptual quality with a more compact network.
+The output of the downsampling blocks is flattened and passed to a fully connected layer that produces a scalar.
+Compared with the model developed by Kaplanyan~\etal, we use a more compact generator with half the number of filters in the first and last three blocks.
+Such a compact generator is made possible by our more permissive training scheme, which allows for imperceptible deviations from the statistics of the target image.
+By contrast, the discriminator loss used by Kaplanyan~\etal aims to match the statistics of the target image as closely as possible.
+This important difference in our training scheme makes it possible to retain the perceptual quality of the image with a more compact network.
 Furthermore, their technique aims to reconstruct the original image, while our work aims to show the feasibility of using a GAN trained on perceptual data.

 \mysubsection{Dataset}{dataset}